nicoespeon/understandlegacycode.com/content/blog/ship-of-theseus-avoid-rewrite-legacy-system/index.md

 ---
-title: "Avoid rewriting a legacy system from scratch, by strangling it"
+title: "The Ship of Theseus to NOT rewrite a legacy system from scratch"
 date: 2020-02-10T21:06:13.397Z
-image: /assets/strangler-fig.jpg
+image: /assets/ship-of-theseus.jpg
 description: >-
   When an application becomes impossible to maintain, a rewrite is very tempting.
   But it could make things worse.